 At 2911 meters above sea level, it is one of the 129 active volcanoes in Indonesia.
-It regularly erupts, but in the recent past, it has seen eruptions in 1994, 2006 and a major one in 2010 followed by another in 2013.
+It regularly erupts, but in the recent past, it has seen eruptions in 1994, 2006, and a major one in 2010 followed by another in 2013.
 The 2010 one was devastating and the place was on highest alert for almost two months.
-Many lived were lost in the eruption including those inside the bunkers.
+Many lives were lost in the eruption including those inside the bunkers.

 In the early 11th CE the volcanic eruption of Mount Merapi was the reason for the sudden disappearance of the ancient Mataram empire in Java.
 UNESCO world heritage sites of Borobudur temple and Prambanan have been buried in volcanic ash at different points in time.

-Contrary to the obvious, people of Java believe that the mountain is their protector and their guardian spirit.
+Contrary to the obvious, the people of Java believe that the mountain is their protector and their guardian spirit.
 They believe it is because of the blessings that they live harmoniously.
 They also believe that the mountain will give them a clear sign when it is about to erupt and they need to evacuate.
 I wonder if we have lost the sign language of understanding the mountain.